 - 1. Collateral consequences are pervasive, broad ranging restrictions on the rights and privileges of people with criminal convictions to participate in society and access certain benefits.
 These consequences exacerbate punishment beyond the criminal conviction after an individual completes the court-imposed sentence.
+The duration and purpose of these consequences are also often arbitrary.
 In addition, collateral consequences affect people living on parole or probation in the community while they complete a criminal sentence. - 2.
 Some collateral consequences, such as limitations on working with children for people convicted of particular dangerous crimes, are enacted for valid public safety reasons.
 Many collateral consequences are unrelated either to the underlying crime for which a person has been convicted or to a public safety purpose.
 When the collateral consequences are unrelated in this way, their imposition generally negatively affects public safety and the public good. - 3.
 The convicted person generally lacks notice as to what the collateral consequences are in the jurisdiction in which she/he is charged.
 Except for immigration consequences, collateral consequences are not required to be included in court proceedings, plea bargaining, or counseling by attorneys.
 The general public, attorneys, and the courts often lack knowledge of what the totality of the collateral consequences are in their jurisdiction, how long they last, and whether they are discretionary or mandatory, or even if they are relevant to public safety or merely an extended punishment beyond a criminal sentence.
 This absence of public and judicial awareness of collateral consequences of conviction undermines any deterrent effect that might flow from attaching such consequences, separate and apart from the punishment itself, to criminal convictions. - 4.
-There is scant evidence that collateral consequences act as a deterrent; however, the evidence shows harsh collateral consequences unrelated to public safety increase recidivism.
+There is scant evidence that collateral consequences act as a deterrent; however, the evidence shows harsh collateral consequences unrelated to public safety increase recidivism which, in effect, thereby decrease public safety.
 This increase in recidivism is caused by limiting or by completely barring formerly incarcerated persons' access to personal and family support.

-1 Excerpted from pps 133-135 of Collateral Consequences: The Crossroads of Punishment, Redemption, and the Effects on Communities.
+&lt;sup>1 Excerpted from pps 133-135 of Collateral Consequences: The Crossroads of Punishment, Redemption, and the Effects on Communities.
 Briefing Before The United States Commission on Civil Rights.
 Held in Washington, DC.
 Briefing Report June 2019